-The biggest challenge faced by retailers today is how to meet the consumer’s desire for a seamless, consistent buying experience, regardless of how they decide to make a purchase.
+Before we talk about the Omni-Channel success, let’s talk about the biggest challenge faced by retailers today that is how to meet the consumer’s desire for a seamless, consistent buying experience, regardless of how they decide to make a purchase.

 Take this scenario for example: